kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 > Feel free to skim if the details are not relevant to you.

 Pairwise preferences themselves do not determine rankings or weights.
-Rather, they must be _converted_ into weights using an algorithmic process, a type of "machine for converting subjectivity into objectivity."
+Rather, they must be _converted_ into weights using an algorithmic process, a "machine for converting subjectivity into objectivity."
 The choice of algorithm has far-reaching implications for what kind of output gets created, and how it should be interpreted.

-This section will discuss several options and their properties, with a focus on the _ontology_ and _complexity_ of each algorithm -- how each algorithm models reality, and how effectively it processes information relative to that model.
+This section will discuss several options and their properties, with a focus on the _ontology_ and _complexity_ of each algorithm -- how each algorithm models reality, and how it processes information relative to that model.

-In all cases, we begin with a sequence of pairwise observations $$[(a, b, x), ...]$$ with $$x$$ presenting the pairwise judgment, and want to produce a set of weights $$w = [w_a, w_b, ...]$$ telling us how to divide a fixed pool of capital among the items.
+In all cases, we begin with a sequence of pairwise observations $$[(a, b, x), ...]$$ with $$x$$ representing the pairwise judgment, and want to produce a set of weights $$w = [w_a, w_b, ...]$$ telling us how to divide a fixed pool of capital among the items.

 > Note: Throughout this section, we will use the standard ["Big-O" notation](https://en.wikipedia.org/wiki/Big_O_notation) for evaluating the complexity, in terms of both computation and data, of these techniques.